mehulagg/gitlab/doc/development/code_review.md

     red "Merge" button.
 - When you set the MR to "Merge When Pipeline Succeeds", you should take over subsequent revisions for anything that would be spotted after that.
+- You may choose to stay on as a reviewer if you are merging it just to handle any merge issues.

 Thanks to **Pipeline for Merged Results**, authors no longer have to rebase their branch as frequently anymore (only when there are conflicts) because the Merge